<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 "A World Class Demo has the second biggest impact on the outcome of a sales campaign, behind an independent colleague referral."

-The same behavior goes for any other big ticket items – furniture, expensive TVs, pro-level computers, etc. Customers want to sample products before agreeing to buy them.
+The same behavior applies to other big-ticket items, such as furniture, expensive TVs, pro-level computers, etc. Customers want to sample products before agreeing to buy them.
+That's why sales representatives spend hours creating a great product demo that will begin the sales cycle and make the customer enter the sales funnel.

 Here’s what you’ll learn in this guide: